trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

 ```

 21. Save your file and restart your server.
-    Now, the start script generates the .env file containing the last deployed contract address
+    Now, the start script generates the .env file containing the last deployed contract address.

 ```bash
 yarn dev
 ```

-22. Go to your web browser and click on **Fetch contracts** button
+22. Go to your web browser and click on **Fetch contracts** button.

 ![](/img/tutorials/dapp-deployedcontracts.png)

-Congratulations, you are able to list all similar deployed contracts
+Congratulations, you are able to list all similar deployed contracts.

-23. Poke your contract

-Import the Taqueria generated types
+23. Poke your contract.
+Import the Taqueria generated types.

 ```typescript
 import { PokeGameWalletType } from "./pokeGame.types";
 ```

-24. Add this new function after the previous fetch function, it calls the entrypoint for poking
+24. Add this new function after the previous fetch function, it calls the entrypoint for poking.

 ```typescript
 const poke = async (contract: api.Contract) => {